fortinet-fortisoar/connector-sap-enterprise-threat-detection-cloud/sap-etd-cloud/docs/cyops-connector-sap-etd-cloud-v1.0.0.md

 ## Included playbooks
 The `Sample - sap-etd-cloud - 1.0.0` playbook collection comes bundled with the SAP Enterprise Threat Detection Cloud Edition connector.
 These playbooks contain steps using which you can perform all supported actions.
 You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR<sup>TM</sup> after importing the SAP Enterprise Threat Detection Cloud Edition connector.

+- > SAP ETD CE > Create Record
+- > SAP ETD CE > Fetch
 - Get Alert Details by ID
 - Get Alerts
 - Get Investigations
+- SAP ETD CE > Ingest

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection, since the sample playbook collection gets deleted during connector upgrade and delete.
+## Data Ingestion Support
+Use the Data Ingestion Wizard to easily ingest data into FortiSOAR&trade; by pulling events/alerts/incidents, based on the requirement.

+**TODO:** provide the list of steps to configure the ingestion with the screen shots and limitations if any in this section.